laurent22/joplin/README.md

 - [Download Poedit](https://poedit.net/), the translation editor, and install it.
 - [Download the file to be translated](https://raw.githubusercontent.com/laurent22/joplin/master/CliClient/locales/joplin.pot).
 - In Poedit, open this .pot file, go into the Catalog menu and click Configuration.
 Change "Country" and "Language" to your own country and language.
 - From then you can translate the file.
-Once it's done, please send the file to [this address](https://raw.githubusercontent.com/laurent22/joplin/master/Assets/Adresse.png) or open a pull request.
+Once it is done, please either [open a pull request](https://github.com/laurent22/joplin/pulls) or send the file to [this address](https://raw.githubusercontent.com/laurent22/joplin/master/Assets/Adresse.png).

 This translation will apply to the three applications - desktop, mobile and terminal.